snacsnoc/tomorrowsms/README.md

 # tomorrowsms - Weather Forecast SMS Bot

-A simple SMS bot built with Flask and Twilio that sends weather forecasts for the next two days based on the user's location.
+A simple SMS bot built with Flask and Twilio that sends weather forecasts for the next three days based on the user's location.
 Users can provide their location as a postal code, city name, or latitude and longitude.

 ## Features